facebook/react-native-website/cndocs/introduction.md

     );
   }
 }

+export default HelloWorldApp;
 ```

 <block class="endBlock syntax" />

-You can find more examples of class components in [previous versions of this documentation](/react-native/versions).
+You can find more examples of class components in [previous versions of this documentation](/versions).

 ## Developer Notes